 A frozen shoulder occurs when the connective tissue capsule around the joint thickens, restricting its movement.
-It can occur following an injury or a surgery, stroke, in people with diabetes, heart disease, thyroid issues or lung disease.
-In Ayurveda, it is believed to be caused due to aggravation of vata dosha and a vata and kapha imbalance.
+It can occur following an injury or surgery, stroke, in people with diabetes, heart disease, thyroid issues, or lung disease.
+In Ayurveda, it is believed to be caused due to aggravation of Vata dosha and a Vata and Kapha imbalance.

 What do experts say?

 According to health experts, there are possibilities that a frozen shoulder may seriously interfere with a person’s ability to perform daily tasks such as bathing or dressing.